mlazarz/MaxentDataPreparationTutorial/README.md

 3. A set of climate variables downloaded as GEOTIFFs

 #### Species Occurrence .csv
 Found in this repo is a .csv of Bicknell's Thrush sightings from 2010 to 2019.
 This .csv was accessed from the [Global Biodiversity Information Facility](https://www.gbif.org/).
-This database contains species records from over 54,000 species.
+The Global Biodiveristy Information Facility database contains species records from over 54,000 species.
 If you would like to model distribution for a different species in the future, GBIF.org has a [user-friendly interface](https://www.gbif.org/occurrence/search) for querying for your species of interest and timeframe.
-The .csv within this repo is a raw dataset that contains over 40 fields.
+The .csv within this repo is a raw dataset of Bicknell's Thrush sighting that contains over 40 fields.

 #### Study Area Mask
-Within the StudyAreaMask folder in this repo is a shapefile of Vermont and New Hampshire, our area of interest.
+The StudyAreaMask folder in this repo contains a shapefile of Vermont and New Hampshire, our area of interest.
 This shapefile was accessed from [TIGER U.S. Census States, 2018](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html).

 #### Climate Variables
 The set of climate variables used in this tutorial are the WorldClim Bio Variables Version 2.1.
-This is a set of 19 historic bioclimatic variables ranging from average/minimum/maximum temperature, annual/monthly/quarterly precipitation, and seasonal weather variables.
+This is a set of 19 historic bioclimatic variables ranging from average/minimum/maximum temperature, annual/monthly/quarterly precipitation, and seasonal weather variables from years 1970 to 2000.
 These variables are downloaded in GEOTIFF format.
 A list of these variables can be seen below:

 ![variables](Images/variables.jpg)

 To access this dataset, go to the [WorldClim website download page](https://www.worldclim.org/data/worldclim21.html).
 Within the table containing "Bioclimatic variables", select bio30s or click [here](https://biogeo.ucdavis.edu/data/worldclim/v2.1/base/wc2.1_30s_bio.zip) to download.
-This is at a 30 second spatial resolution and the folder is 9.68 GB.
+This is at a 30 second spatial resolution and the folder is large, 9.68 GB.
 If you would like to try this tutorial using a smaller dataset with a larger spatial resolution, one can use the bio 10 minute or bio 5 minute datasets.
-If you would like to create a model of global distribution, I would suggest using the bio 5 minute dataset and skipping the masking steps in the python script.
+If you would like to create a model of global distribution of a species, I would suggest using the bio 5 or 10 minute dataset and skipping the masking steps in the python script.

 ## Getting Started